gocd/docs.go.cd/configuration/configuration_reference.md

 ## &lt;authConfig&gt; {#authConfig}

-`<authConfig>` specifies the [configuration](#property) to be used by the authorization plugin.
+The `<authConfig>` specifies the [configuration](#property) to be used by the authorization plugin.
 This will usually allow administrators to configure the connection settings for your authorization plugin, and may include configuration like URLs and credentials, among others.

 An `authConfig` should have a unique `id` attribute and should be associated to plugin through the `pluginId` attribute.